nya3jp/tast/docs/writing_tests.md

     If the file gets too long, please consider introducing a subpackage just like tests.

-`context.Context` given to gRPC methods can be passed to `testing.Context*` functions.
-Notably, gRPC services can emit logs with `testing.ContextLog`.
+`context.Context` passed to a gRPC method can be used to call some of `testing.Context*` functions:

+*   `testing.ContextLog`, `testing.ContextLogf`, `testing.ContextLogger` work
-Emitted messages are recorded in the log of the remote test calling the gRPC method.
+    fine.
+Emitted logs are recorded as if they were emitted by a remote test that called into a gRPC method.
+*   `testing.ContextOutDir` returns a path to a temporary directory.
+Files saved in the directory during a gRPC method call are copied back to the host machine's test output directory, as if they were saved by a remote test that called into a gRPC method.
+Note that this function does not allow gRPC methods to read output files from a remote test nor previous gRPC method calls.
+Files are overwritten in the case of name conflicts.
+*   `testing.ContextSoftwareDeps` does not work.
+This function is planned to be deprecated ([crbug.com/1135996]).

 `Register` function receives [`testing.ServiceState`] which you can keep in a field of the struct type implementing the gRPC service.
-It allows the service to access service-specific information, such as data files (not implemented yet: [crbug.com/1027381]).
+It allows the service to access service-specific information, such as runtime variables and data files (not implemented yet: [crbug.com/1027381]).

 [`testing.AddService`]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/testing#AddService